JohanVerne/JohanVerne/README.md

 ## 🔶 About Me

 - 🇫🇷 French software engineering student
-- 📙 Enjoys leraning new stuff everyday
+- 📙 Enjoys learning new stuff everyday
 - 💻 Passionate about computers and programming
 - 🐧 Linux and Open Source enthusiast
 - 🎸 Massive music buff